How to Get Cheaper Car Insurance in the UK

 Just make sure you have it the right way around, and they’re an additional named driver and not written in as the car’s registered keeper.
 While it may seem that you can cut the cost of your insurance by taking it out in your dad’s name and then putting yourself on as a named driver, this is a fraud crime known as fronting and is going to result in invalid insurance and a potential prosecution for your dad!

-14 – Add a little excess
+14 – Increase your voluntary excess

+What is excess on car insurance?
 Excess is the amount you have to pay before the insurance company pays out the rest of the value.
 For example, with an excess of £350 and a crash which totals £1700 in damages, you would be expected to pay £350 towards the costs and the insurance company would have to pay the remaining £1350.

 By increasing the excess, you substantially lower the risk for the insurance company – showing that you have confidence in yourself as well as directly affecting the amount of money they are going to have to pay should a collision occur.